auth0/docs/articles/libraries/lock/v11/migration-guide.md

 ## Should I migrate to v11?

-Lock can be used to implement authentication in different ways:
+Lock can be used to implement authentication in two ways:

 - In your application, to implement embedded login.
 - In the [Hosted Login Page](/hosted-pages/login), where you can use the configure Lock to behave in the way you need.

 Migration to v11 will depend on how you are using Lock: